corverroos/exchange/README.md

  ## Performance

 The current implementation processes around 500 commands per second on a MacBook pro.
 See exchange_test.go#TestPerformance.

+The following things could improve performance:
+ - Since it seems like storing results is the bottleneck, write results in batches.
+ - Adding support to reflex for streaming directly from append-only table removes need to create result events.
+ - Improve the matching performance using heaps instead of slices.